Maryam Nawaz: Controversies

 Over the years, several audio recordings involving Maryam Nawaz have surfaced.
 In 2021, an audio clip was released that included a phone conversation between Maryam and then Information Minister Pervaiz Rasheed.
 In the conversation, Maryam seemed to be directing the refusal of advertisements to certain TV channels.
 Maryam later verified the authenticity of the audio clip and defended her actions, explaining that she was referring to PML-N advertisements.

 In September 2022, another audio recording was leaked in which her uncle, Prime Minister Shehbaz Sharif, was heard speaking to an unidentified individual.
 The man informed Shehbaz that Maryam was requesting the import of a power plant from India for her son-in-law’s business.
 Shehbaz Sharif then discussed the potential problems of importing a plant from India, as it could be used against his government by former Prime Minister Imran Khan.

+In October 2022, while quoting a tweet which mocked assassinated Pakistani journalist Arshad Sharif's dead body, Maryam wrote: "I don't feel good RTing this but this is a lesson for the mankind that we must all imbibe".
+She apologised after immense criticism and widespread condementation from politicians, journalists, activists and social media users.
+Nearly a month later, Tasneem Haider, a spokesperson of Nawaz Sharif's party in London, alleged that his party's top leadership had prepared the assassination plots of Arshad Sharif and former Prime Minister Imran Khan.

 In March 2023, an audio recording allegedly featuring Maryam Nawaz was leaked.
 In the recording, she appeared to be advising her uncle, Prime Minister Shahbaz Sharif, to depict the death of Pakistan Tehreek-e-Insaf worker Zilleh Shah as a car accident caused by his party colleagues.
 In March 2024, After assuming the role of Chief Minister of Punjab, Maryam lodged a complaint with the Federal Investigation Agency (FIA) against PTI leader Shandana Gulzar.
 This was in response to allegations of false propaganda made by Gulzar regarding the controversy surrounding the death of Zilley Shah.
 Subsequently, the FIA's Cyber Crime Circle in Lahore summoned Shandana for questioning.